-The number of securities held by the directors in the issued securities of the company at 31 December 2007 and 2006 were as follows:
+The number of shares held by the directors in the issued share capital of the company at 31 December 2008 and 2007 were as follows:

 In addition to the committee members, the chairman of the board and certain Trencor group executives are normally invited to attend meetings of the committee as observers.
 The external auditors attend all meetings and have direct and unrestricted access to the audit committee at all times.

-During the year, the committee met on two occasions.
+During the year, the committee met on three occasions.
 The meetings were attended by both members.

 In addition, the committee chairman meets separately with the external auditors on an ad-hoc basis.

 The audit committee is satisfied that the external auditors are independent in the discharge of their duties.
 The use of the services of the external auditors for non-audit services requires prior approval by the committee.